peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public override bool Equals(
         object obj);

  Determines whether this object and another object are equal.
+For groups, the named addresses (display name/email address pairs) must be equal and in the same order in both objects.

     <b>Parameters:</b>

- * <i>obj</i>: The parameter  <i>obj</i>
- is an arbitrary object.
+ * <i>obj</i>: An arbitrary object to compare with this one.

 <b>Return Value:</b>

- `true`  if this object and another object are equal; otherwise,  `false` .
+ `true`  if this object and another object are equal and have the same type; otherwise,  `false` .

 <a id="GetHashCode"></a>
 ### GetHashCode

     public override int GetHashCode();

  Calculates the hash code of this object.
-No application or process IDs are used in the hash code calculation.
+The exact algorithm used by this method is not guaranteed to be the same between versions of this library, and no application or process IDs are used in the hash code calculation.

    <b>Return Value:</b>